iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.41.3/report.md

 > Easy enough to put on your phone.
 Big problem I have for the last 2hrs had Internet connection error 😠<br> :date: __2020-11-16 19:01:39__

-> My initial review of this was far from flattering.
-Would NOT allow me to register using passport and video upload.
-Seems to be a common problem judging by other comments.
-Avoid this by using the alternative route and get your GP surgery to provide passcodes etc. Having finaly managed to register using these data, the App seems fine but it was a very stressful experience.<br> :date: __2020-11-16 13:26:32__

-> I been for day so how can I have been around some one who got it not very good at all<br> :date: __2020-11-11 15:12:07__

-> Can't register without a mobile phone.
-Developer needs to be more objective.
-Not everyone can afford or want a mobile device<br> :date: __2020-11-09 09:29:19__

 #### 1-star reviews